ST10404816/CLDV6211--POE/README.md

 - List of Figures

 ## Description
 This is an e-commerce website to act as an online store for KhumaloCraft Emporium started by James Khumalo.
 This will help him meet market demands, reach users around the world, and provide a seamless user experience.
-Through this website cloud computing is utilized to offer scalability, accessibility, and resources to meet KhumaloCraft Emporium’s digital needs (Kingsnorth, 2019).
+Through this website cloud computing is utilized to offer scalability, accessibility, and resources to meet KhumaloCraft Emporiumâ€™s digital needs (Kingsnorth, 2019).
 ### Product
 KhumaloCraft Emporium sells different types of handcrafted dishes.
 The categories include bowls, plates, cups and pots.